EmbySupport/Emby.Docs/Backup.md

 ### After the Scan

 If your library was configured with identical paths as the old setup then user data will generally be preserved as well as user library permissions.
 You may still want to review the library access for each user to ensure their channel and folder access is restricted as desired.

-### Restore User Data

-Your user data is stored in our old library.db file, and we'll need to run some sql queries to import this into the new library.db in the new Emby Server installation.
-You'll need a Sqlite database editor such as DB Browser for Sqlite.

-You'll need to open the old library.db file, then attach the new library.db file.
-You can then migrate the data using:
-`REPLACE INTO NewDB.userdatas SELECT * FROM userdatas`